-ISU Rule 350.2 for setting up a team that has not taken its starting position applies: deduction of -1 point (by the Referee) if the team is more than 30 sec late, up to 1 min.
-After 1 minute, the team is considered disqualified.
+ISU Rule 350.2 for setting up a team that has not taken its starting position applies: deduction of -1 point (by the Referee) if the team is more than 30 sec. late, up to 1 min.
+After one minute, the team is considered disqualified.

-Skaters need to enter the ice "continuously", otherwise start the war-up time when interruption occur.
+Skaters need to enter the ice "continuously", otherwise the warm-up time starts when interruption occurs.

 Skaters have 1 min.
 30 sec. to get into their starting position.
-Please refer to paragraph C. Scenery and props, 2) Scenery set-up.
+Please refer to paragraph C. Scenery and props - 2.
+Scenery set-up.

-3. Timing of the free performance begins
+3. Timing of the free performance

-The timing starts with the first purposeful movement of a skater (and not with the music), just like in the ISU.
+The timing starts with the first purposeful movement of a skater (not with the music), just like in the ISU.